mattinglyas/enee101-esp/README.md

 ### In Arduino IDE

 1. Download main.cpp and rename to main.ino
-2. Copy the contents of ./lib/ into Arduino/libraries folder
+2. Copy the folders "ArduinoJson", "ArrayQueue", "ESP32 Azure IoT Arduino" and "FreeRTOS" from ./lib/ into Arduino/libraries folder
+3. Replace \#include "config.h" with #include "../lib/config/src/config.h" in main.ino
-3. Download any missing libraries using the Arduino Library Manager
+4. Download any missing libraries using the Arduino Library Manager
-4. Go to config setup
+5. Go to config setup

 ### Config Setup
 These steps assume that there is a functional Azure IoT Hub and device already set up.
 Instructions to do so can be found at https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal